Suspected Herdsmen Kill Woman, Abduct 2 In Edo - Nigeria Today

 Suspected Herdsmen Kill Woman, Abduct 2 In Edo

-Mrs Magdalene Tunar, 39, was on Friday evening killed by armed men suspected to be Fulani herdsmen in Uluoke, near Auchi in Etsako West Local Government Area of Edo.
+Mrs Magdalene Tunar, 39, was on Friday evening, killed by armed men suspected to be herdsmen in Uluoke, near Auchi in Etsako West local government area of Edo State.

-The victims was shot dead when returning from the farm with her husband, Mr Wilson Tunar and their two children.
+The victims was shot dead while returning from the farm with her husband, Mr Wilson Tunar and their two children.

-Mr Tunar who narrated account of the incident said the two armed men suspected to be fulani herds had accosted them on their way from the farm.
+Mr Tunar, who narrated account of the incident, said the two armed men accosted them on their way from the farm.

 “I usually park my car somewhere along the farm route because of the terrain, so we were moving towards the parked when two men suddenly came out of the bush and moved towards us with gun pointing at us.